junkdog/beamterm/beamterm-atlas/README.md

 - `--underline-thickness <PERCENT>` - Underline thickness as percentage of cell height (default: 5.0)
 - `--strikethrough-position <FRACTION>` - Strikethrough position from 0.0 (top) to 1.0 (bottom) of cell (default: 0.5)
 - `--strikethrough-thickness <PERCENT>` - Strikethrough thickness as percentage of cell height (default: 5.0)
+- `--check-missing` - Check for missing glyphs and show detailed coverage report
 - `-L, --list-fonts` - List available fonts and exit

 ### Examples